Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/active_passive_win/_index.md

 ---

-    title: Active/passive installation - Windows
+    title: "Active/passive installation - Windows"
-    linkTitle: Active/passive installation
+    linkTitle: "Active/passive installation"
     weight: 190

----
-This section describes how to install an active/passive architecture, as described in [About Multi-node architecture.](../../../../about_multinode)
+---This section describes how to install an active/passive architecture, as described in [About Multi-node architecture.](../../../../about_multinode)

 > **Note**
 >